simonsankar/free-market-wins/Argumentation Ethics.md

 ```
 4. Argumentation therefore presupposes non-aggression, and any attempt to argue the opposite claim, uses the presupposition of non-aggression to do so which is a performative contradiction.

+This presupposition of non-aggression in argumentation logically extends to the right to self-ownership.
+i.e. arguing (a conflict free action), with someone (an interlocutor), acknowledges both yours and his self-ownership since you are mutually engaging in argumentation.